-The Opportunity: Take a 'lab approach' to leverage your DevOps to embed security at the outset, and prove the DevSecOps business case During the last wave of agile transformation, organisations can opt for a 'lab approach' in which a Cloud or DevOps team is set up separately from the rest of the organisation to serve as a 'centre of excellence' until its capabilities and processes are ready to roll out to the rest of the organisation.
-A similar approach could be taken to step up the Agile or DevOps capability to incorporate security at the outset - either leveraging the existing centre of excellence or setting up a separate 'lab'.
-In this way it is also possible to implement and maximise the value of cloud agility.
-This approach is most suitable for organisations where the senior management support for larger change is limited and there is a need to prove the business case quickly, such as in the utilities industry where speed was not previously such a priority.
+The Opportunity: Take a "lab approach" to leverage your DevOps to embed security at the outset, and prove the DevSecOps business case During the last wave of agile transformation, organizations can opt for a "lab approach" in which a Cloud or DevOps team is set up separately from the rest of the organization to serve as a center of excellence until its capabilities and processes are ready to roll out to the rest of the organization.
+A similar approach could be taken to step up the Agile or DevOps capability to incorporate security at the outset - either leveraging the existing center of excellence or setting up a separate "lab".
+In this way it is also possible to implement and maximize the value of cloud agility.
+This approach is most suitable for organizations where the senior management support for larger change is limited and there is a need to prove the business case quickly, such as in the utilities industry where speed was not previously such a priority.
 We also adopted this approach in a UK central government department.
-The main benefit of leveraging the Agile operating model for security is that a lot of the pre-requisites for DevSecOps are already in place, such as: - Product-orientated organisation structure the endto-end perspective that a product-based organisation structure provides is paramount to a risk-based security strategy.
-Security decisions made in silos are often out of context and create blockage downstream that eventually hurts customers. - Agile ways of working security teams can leverage some agile ways of working to make applications more secure, such as turning 'user stories' into 'attacker stories' or using incident data to improve application design. - DevOps tools most DevOps tools for automated testing, such as Jenkins, can be used to automate security testing based on specified framework (e.g. OWASP Top 10).
-Besides 'shifting security to the left', automating security also alleviates security teams' resource constraints.
-This 'lab approach' is just one of several approaches, but is the most common one we have seen when revamping an organisational operating model.
+The main benefit of leveraging the Agile operating model for security is that a lot of the prerequisites for DevSecOps are already in place, such as: - Product-orientated organization structure the endto-end perspective that a product-based organization structure provides is paramount to a risk-based security strategy.
+Security decisions made in silos are often out of context and create blockages downstream that eventually hurt customers. - Agile ways of working security teams can leverage some agile ways of working to make applications more secure, such as turning "user stories" into "attacker stories" or using incident data to improve application design. - DevOps tools most DevOps tools for automated testing, such as Jenkins, can be used to automate security testing based on specified framework (e.g. OWASP Top 10).
+Besides "shifting security to the left", automating security also alleviates security teams' resource constraints.
+This lab approach is just one of several approaches, but is the most common one we have seen when revamping an organizational operating model.
 Challenge Three: Our data suggests there is no correlation between cybersecurity budget and DevSecOps maturity By combining Capgemini's Information Security Benchmark 2019 report with the DevSecOps survey results, it's possible to show there is no clear relationship between the average spend on cybersecurity versus the DevSecOps maturity across multiple sectors.
-The percentage of IT budget spent on cybersecurity varies between 3.8% and 7.9%, and that small difference does not seem to impact how mature an organisation's DevSecOps practices are.
+The percentage of IT budget spent on cybersecurity varies between 3.8% and 7.9%, and that small difference does not seem to impact how mature an organization's DevSecOps practices are.
 Indeed, even for Financial Services, who on average spend more on cybersecurity, there is no uplift in maturity when compared to other industries.
 This suggests that DevSecOps is not simply something that can be addressed by purchasing expensive tools.
 Tools can only go so far in helping to secure the software products that are delivered to the end user.
-To get to full DevSecOps maturity, organisations need to rethink their security operating model by focusing on the EAM principles previously mentioned in Challenge 1.
-There is no correlation between cybersecurity budget and DevSecOps Maturity
+To get to full DevSecOps maturity, organizations need to rethink their security operating model by focusing on the EAM principles previously mentioned in Challenge 1.
+There is no correlation between cybersecurity budget and DevSecOps maturity

-DevSecOps maturity % Average % or 11 Spend on Cybersecurity Figure 7 Capgemini DevSecOps survey 2019 - maturity by sector and cybersecurity budget result
+Figure 7 Capgemini DevSecOps survey 2019 - maturity by sector and cybersecurity budget result